-Find out how to bring No Room for Wishing to you!
+No Room for Wishing is “a marvel to behold!”

-No Room For Wishing is a one-man documentary play about Occupy Boston, compiled entirely from the exact words of people involved in and affected by the movement during the occupation of Dewey Square in Fall 2011.
-It’s a messy, complicated, scary view of the Occupy movement as a microcosm of how human beings succeed and fail in building relationships, social structures, and governance.
-One of Boston’s most dynamic young theatre makers portrays 30-something characters in this 90-minute up-close-and-personal encounter with our nation and ourselves.
+No Room For Wishing is a one-man documentary play about how big picture politics affect our everyday lives, and what happens when people come together to try to force change.
+Compiled entirely from the exact words of people involved in and affected by the Occupy movement in Boston in the fall of 2011, No Room For Wishing is a complex, disturbing, and inspiring look at how human beings succeed and fail in building relationships, social structures, and governance.
+One of Boston’s most dynamic young theatre makers portrays over thirty characters in this 90-minute up-close-and-personal encounter with our nation and ourselves.

 “Nuanced and comprehensive… a marvel to behold.”
 (Edge Boston)